Gary Peters: Guns

 Peters is a gun owner.
 After the 2016 Orlando nightclub shooting, he supported the Chris Murphy gun control filibuster.
 In 2019, he was one of 40 senators to introduce the Background Check Expansion Act, a bill that would require background checks for the sale or transfer of all firearms.
 Exceptions to the bill's background check requirement included transfers between members of law enforcement, loaning firearms for hunting or sporting events on a temporary basis, providing them as gifts to members of one's immediate family, transferring them as part of an inheritance, or giving one to another person temporarily for immediate self-defense.

 Health care

-Peters voted for the Affordable Care Act (Obamacare) in 2009.
+Peters voted for the Patient Protection and Affordable Care Act (Obamacare) in 2009.
 He has opposed attempts to repeal the law, and supported a Medicare public option to expand health care access.

 Immigration

 Peters voted against providing COVID-19 pandemic financial support to undocumented immigrants in 2021.

 In 2025, Peters was one of 12 Senate Democrats who joined all Republicans to vote for the Laken Riley Act.